jameelhamdan/mlfaati/docs/source/installation.rst

 ============

-Installation can be done either as a single docker container inside a :code:`docker-compose.yml` using the docker image on dockerhub :code:`mlfaati:latest`
+Installation can be done either as a single docker container inside a :code:`docker-compose.yml` using the docker image on dockerhub :code:`jameelhamdan/mlfaati:latest`

 Embedded within an existing :code:`docker-compose.yml`
 ------------------------------------------------------